Negligence and The Standard of Care

-The typical negligence lawsuit, and in many ways any lawsuit, requires the plaintiff to prove four things: (1) the defendant owes a minimum duty of care to the plaintiff; (2) that duty was violated by the defendant; (3) which caused (4) harm to the plaintiff.
+The typical negligence lawsuit, and in many ways any lawsuit (to learn about a strict liability lawsuit click here), requires the plaintiff to prove four things: (1) the defendant owes a minimum duty of care to the plaintiff; (2) that duty was violated by the defendant; (3) which caused (4) harm to the plaintiff.
 The standard of care is the measure by which the defendant is judged.
 It determines that level of responsibility the defendant was expected to adhere to and is based upon the type of negligence alleged.
 If you or a family member was seriously injured due to the lack of standard of care, contact a Las Vegas personal injury lawyer at Cogburn Law Offices today for a free case consultation.

 (Article continues below Infographic)